helloyifan/Databases/RA.md

 σcondition(E)
 - result schema: same as E's
  - preseves all columns

 -real instance: subset of E's tuples that satisfy the condition
  - Filters some rows

+##Projection (π)

+- πattributes(E)
+- result schema: only the specified attributes
+ - filters some columns

+- result instance: could have as amany tuples as E except that dupicates are eliminated (*)
+ - preserves all rows

+## Rename: (p)

+Rename: p(R(F), E)
+F - list of terms of the form oldname -> new name

+- result schema: E's schema with columns renamed according to F
+- result instance : same as E's
+- remebers the result as R for future expressions

+rename: p(Movies(title ->name, actor->performer), Film)

+##Product (x)

+Product: E1 x E2
+-result shemaL has akk the attributes of E1 *and* all attributes of E2